Everyone knows the South is famous for fried chicken, but we’re going to let you in on the secret to Perfect Southern Fried Chicken…

 Combine flour, garlic salt, salt and pepper in a large bowl or, ideally, a paper bag large enough to accommodate the flour and the pieces of chicken.

 Set a rack on a baking sheet or tray.
-Place the chicken pieces in the paper bag filled with the flour mixture and shake well to coat, or toss them in the bowl with the flour mixture to achieve a similar result.
+Place the chicken pieces in the paper bag filled with the flour mixture and shake well to coat.
+Optionally, toss them in the bowl with the flour mixture to achieve a similar result.

-Shake off excess flour and fry the pieces of chicken skin-side down, in batches so as not to crowd the pan, for about 5 to 15 minutes, covered by the lid.
+Shake off excess flour and fry the pieces of chicken skin-side down.
+Do this in batches so as not to crowd the pan, for about 5 to 15 minutes, covered by the lid.

 Remove the lid, turn over the chicken pieces, and cook for about 5 to 15 minutes more, uncovered, until they are cooked through and a deep golden brown.